 Can debt collectors in Dubai handle cases across all emirates?

 UAE-wide capability is essential.
 Debtors often have assets and operations spanning multiple emirates.
-A Dubai-only collector can't pursue assets in Sharjah or Abu Dhabi effectively.
+A Dubai-only collector cannot pursue assets in Sharjah or Abu Dhabi effectively — verify emirate-specific trade licences and advocate access before placing any file.